The Latest: Trump floats the idea of Turkey detour for Ukraine-Russia talks

 Trump said the plane would ultimately be decommissioned and go to his future presidential library.
 He said he would not fly on it after he leaves office.

-Trump says he’s allowing white South Africans to come to US to avoid ‘genocide’
+Trump says he’s allowing white South Africans to come to US to avoid persecution

-Trump said that he’s allowing white farmers from South Africa to come to the United States as refugees because of the “genocide that’s taking place.”

 Trump said that in a post-apartheid South Africa that white farmers are “being killed” and he plans to address the issue with South African leadership next week.